TM-1-3/PlayNation/README.md

 This particular controller contains a `show` method that:

-* Uses **route model binding**: the $card parameter is automatically resolved by Laravel from the route.
+* Uses **route model binding**: the `$card` parameter is automatically resolved by Laravel from the route.
-* Checks if the authenticated user is authorized to view the card via the `CardPolicy`.
+* Checks if the authenticated user is authorized to view the card using the `CardPolicy`.
 * Eager loads the related items so they are available in the view (avoiding [N+1 queries](https://laravel-news.com/laravel-n1-query-problems)).
 * Returns the Blade view `pages.card` with the card and its related data.